mahtabnejad90/playwright-project/README.md

 ## Debugging

 In order to debug your test/s, you can use the `--debug` flag at the end of your test execution command.
 This flag will pop up the playwright inspector and will allow you to debug your test/s step by step.

+## Linting

+In order to lint your code in order to invoke clean code within your implementation, you can use the following command on your terminal:

+`npm run lint`

+Run `npm run lint -- --fix` to address fixable linting errors & commit your changes.